vgmstream/vgmstream/README.md

 - .wav to .lwav (standard WAV)
 - .wma to .lwma (standard WMA)
-- .(any) to .vgmstream (FFmpeg formats or TXTH) Command line tools don't have this restriction and will accept the original filename.
+- .(any) to .vgmstream (FFmpeg formats or TXTH)

+Command line tools don't have this restriction and will accept the original filename.
-The main advantage to rename them is that vgmstream may use the file's internal loop info, or apply subtle fixes, but is also limited in some ways (like standard/player's tagging).

-.vgmstream is a catch-all extension that may work as a last resort to make a file playable.
+The main advantage to rename them is that vgmstream may use the file's internal loop info, or apply subtle fixes, but is also limited in some ways (like standard/player's tagging). .vgmstream is a catch-all extension that may work as a last resort to make a file playable.

+Some plugins have options that allow any extension (common or unknown) to be played, making renaming is unnecessary (may need to adjust plugin priority in player's options).

 When extracting from a bigfile, sometimes internal files don't have an actual name+extension.
 Those should be renamed to its proper/common extension, as the